Step-by-Step Through Treatment

 During the SIM visit the radiation therapist will discuss treatment times and reserve a space for you depending on how many treatments you’ll be receiving.

 After simulation, you’ll have a few days to a few weeks to relax while your radiation oncologist creates a unique plan of treatment taking into account your diagnosis, the type of radiation machine that will be used, the amount of radiation needed and the number of treatments to be given.

 The number of treatments prescribed will vary depending on your specific cancer type and its location.
 Your experience will be completely different from that of other patients and may differ from previous radiation treatment you may have had.

 There are many different radiation therapy options, and the radiation oncologist will discuss with you the most appropriate plan.
 A full course of therapy may take several weeks, while other treatments may be one day or just a few days.

-Treatments are given Monday – Friday for the number of visits determined during planning.
+Treatments are given Monday to Friday for the number of visits determined during planning.
 Typically your treatment is scheduled for the same time each day.
 A licensed radiation therapist will administer your treatment.

 Some patients may experience side effects from their treatment.
-See Frequently Asked Questions for more information.
+Visit our Frequently Asked Questions section for more information.
 Please talk to your treatment team if you have any questions or concerns.